stp4cd/etlserver_project/README.md

         docker run --name <the_container_name> -d -p 5000:5000 sejalpatrikar/etlserver

-4. The container image should be accessible on port 5000.
+4. The container should be accessible on port 5000.
 Use following command:
 	```
 	curl http://localhost:5000
 	```